brandonszeto/website-portfolio/content/page/about/index.md

 I am currently pursuing the
 [ECE BS/MS Graduate Program](https://ece.ucsd.edu/faculty-research/ece-research-areas/machine-learning-data-science-impacted),
 specializing in Machine Learning and Data Science.

-### New skills/tools I'm playing with
-- Learning machine learning using a top-down approach (i.e. start with a framework like PyTorch and work my way down to understanding basic tensor operations and functions like autograd).
-- Unity Game Development (playing with ML Agents in simulation)
-- GPU architecture and programming to better understand how applications from games to neural networks can be accelerated.
-- Embedded programming with a Raspberry Pi 3 + camera module (applications include real-time object detection, a DNS server to block ads, and pushing its limited compute by running inference)

 ### About this site
 This site is built using Hugo, an open source static site generator available